 The Centre for Computing History offers you a unique venue to host adult birthday parties and other celebrations.
-Kids will love our huge range of retro games and adults will love the nostalgic atmosphere.
+You will love our huge range of retro games and the nostalgic atmosphere.

 The museum is available to hire from 7pm to 11pm, Wednesday to Sunday and you will have the entire public area of the museum to yourself.

 We will supply tables in our foyer area where you can set out your own birthday cake, snacks and drinks.
 We can also offer a paid bar option too.
 Your guests will have access to all of the hands-on gaming consoles and computers the museum has on display.

 - Exclusive access to the three public areas of the museum - The Foyer, 80s Classroom and Main Gallery including the Game Zone.

 - 'Party style' music and lighting will be provided in the Main Gallery.

 - Our unique BIG SCREEN gaming features not normally available during a normal museum visit.

 - Our projected BIG SCREEN Mario Kart set-up in the 80s Classroom.
 Great 4 player fun for kids young and old!

 - The latest in Virtual Reality gaming from PlayStation.

 The consumption of food and drink is restricted to the foyer area only.